RTG-MediaLab/Spiraling-Turtle/README.md

 Spiraling-Turtle
 ================

-Test of the Turtle module in python.
+Test of the Turtle module in Python.